CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

 1. You’ve successfully ingested the dataset into Azure AI Search and created a searchable index.
 In the next task, you’ll create an AI agent and connect this index as its knowledge source.

-### Task 2: Create an AI Agent in Azure AI Foundry
+### Task 2: Create an AI Agent in Microsoft Foundry

-In this task, you will create a new AI Agent in Azure AI Foundry and configure its core purpose, instructions, and model using the Microsoft Agent Framework interface.
+In this task, you will create a new AI Agent in Microsoft Foundry and configure its core purpose, instructions, and model using the Microsoft Agent Framework interface.

-1. Navigate back to your resource group, from the resource list, select **agent-<inject key="DeploymentID" enableCopy="false"/>** AI foundry resource.
+1. Navigate back to your resource group, from the resource list, select **agent-<inject key="DeploymentID" enableCopy="false"/>** Microsoft Foundry resource.

    ![](./media/upimg-1.png)

-1. In the next pane, click on **Go to Azure AI Foundry portal**. you will now be navigated to AI Foundry portal, where you will be creating your first agent.
+1. In the next pane, click on **Go to Microsoft Foundry portal**. you will now be navigated to Microsoft Foundry portal, where you will be creating your first agent.

    ![](./media/updimg-2.png)

-1. Once navigated to AI Foundry Portal, select **Agents (1)** from the left menu.
+1. Once navigated to Microsoft Foundry Portal, select **Agents (1)** from the left menu.

    ![](./media/upimg-4.png)